michaelpatrickpurcell/prophecy/README.md

 This Result exceeds the Difficulty Rating of the Scene so the Outcome of the Check is a Success.    -->

 ## Gameplay
-The game is divided into four phases: Receive a Prophecy, Create Characters, Write an Outline, and Tell the Story.
+The game is divided into four phases.
-During the first three phases the players will determine their Characters' fate.
+The first three phases are about fate.
-In the fourth phase, the players will determine their Characters' destiny.
+The players will [Receive a Prophecy](#receive-a-prophecy) that describes an impending catastrophe for some fictional world, [Create Characters](#create-characters) who inhabit that world, and [Write an Outline](#write-an-outline) of the story that they will tell about those characters.
+The fourth phase is about destiny.
+The players will [Tell the Story](#tell-the-story) of the Characters' adventures and discover how that story ends.

 ### Receive a Prophecy
-During this phase, the players receive a prophecy that describes a catastrophe that is destined to wreak havoc on some fictional world.
+During this phase, the players receive a _Prophecy_ that describes a _Catastrophe_ that is destined to wreak havoc on some fictional world.

-To Receive a Prophecy the players describe the the world in which the story is set and the nature of the catastrophe.
+To Receive a Prophecy the players describe the the world in which the story is set and the nature of the Catastrophe.
 The players should create a situation that the Characters will be able to affect, but doing so will be both difficult and dangerous.

 <!-- To Receive the Prophecy, the Players will roll a six-sided die (1d6) to select a random Genre from the [Genre Table](#genre-table) and then roll a six-sided die (1d6) to select a random Catastrophe from the [Catastrophe Table](#catastrophe-table).